Why is learning about the Texas security deposit law essential to a tenant or landlord?

 In Austin, Texas, in order to withhold a tenant’s security deposit, the landlord must ensure certain conditions are met.
 Cases such as a tenant not providing adequate notice before moving out of the rental property.

-Be guided however that this clause must appear in the lease agreement.
+Be guided however that this clause must appear in the rental agreement.
 It must be underlined and printed boldly.
-This is to make it clear to the tenant that he or she will forfeit the refund of their security deposit if they suddenly leave without providing sufficient notice to the landlord.
+This is to make it clear to the tenant that he or she will forfeit the refund of their security deposit if they suddenly leave without providing advance notice to the landlord.

 If a tenant has broken their lease but is able to furnish the landlord with a quality replacement, receiving the security deposit at the forwarding address is still possible.
 Nevertheless, if there are damages, then you are allowed to deduct from the security deposit before returning it to the tenant.